gracemakeu26-lgtm/Time_Table_Scheduler/replit.md

 ## Recent Changes - Sprint 2 Enhancements ✨

 ### Premium Design Upgrade
-1. Professional dark blue gradient background (entire app)
+1. ✨ **Professional Background Image** - Abstract tech-themed design (NEW!)
+   - Beautiful purple and blue abstract pattern
+   - Fixed background that stays in place during scroll
+   - Semi-transparent dark overlay for text readability
+   - Gives real website aesthetic
-2. Glassmorphism effects on all major containers
+2. Glassmorphism effects on all major containers with perfect contrast
-3. Enhanced CSS with fixed background gradients, radial overlays
+3. Enhanced CSS with fixed background image and overlay system
 4. Redesigned Home page with premium hero section and feature cards
-5. All pages use professional glassmorphism aesthetic
+5. All pages use professional glassmorphism aesthetic with new background

 ### Advanced Features Added (Sprint 2) 🚀
 1. **Course Detail Modal** - Click any course to view full details in a beautiful modal